 V ⇒ volume flow rate [m³/s]

-With laminar flow, the number of streamlines remains constant.
-If the cross-section of the pipe is smaller, the streamlines are condensed, which means the flow speed is increasing.
+During laminar flow, the number of streamlines remains constant.
+If the cross-section of the pipe is smaller, the streamlines are condensed, i.e., the flow speed is increased.

 The smaller the cross-sectional area, the greater the flow speed as the volume flow rate remains constant.